 Matching funds include in-kind service, partner contributions, or cash funds.
-Each NRDA dollar is leveraged with at least one non-NRDA dollar or equivalent goods and services.
-Funds from NRDA cannot be used as in-kind or matching support.
+Funds from NRD cannot be used as in-kind or matching support.
 Matching funds cannot include Federal or State funds for pre-existing projects.
+Matching funds should represent at least 50% of the NRD funds requested.